 Like all businesses, Bield faces a wide variety of business-related risks.
-The pandemic has altered some risk assessments and mitigation tools, but the fundamental operations of the business and key risks remain the same.
+The volatile economic environment has seen increasing risks from the cost of living crisis and a significant increase in energy costs during the year.
 Bield's approach to risk management is to ensure that an awareness of risk is embedded at all levels within the organisation and that an effective system is in place for monitoring and recording identified risks.
 The overarching Risk Management Framework outlines the responsibilities of Board members and staff.

 Functional risk maps are developed to match as far as possible the responsibilities at Board, Committees and Senior Management level.
 The risk maps are reviewed by management and the Board with risks assessed using a rating method as to the level of risk to the organisation.
 Where new risks are identified or changes in circumstances lead to an alteration of assessment ratings, risk maps and mitigations are altered where appropriate.
 Regular reviews across the business help to reinforce the process of embedding a risk management culture across the organisation.
 Appropriate control procedures and monitoring arrangements have been included within the relevant risk maps to ensure that risks are managed appropriately.
+Bield is developing a new Board Assurance Framework to monitor the risks of delivering its new Strategy, Business Health Risks and Operational Risks which will be implemented from August 2023.